-The festival takes place in towns and villages across an area over 3 weeks each summer, with a series of walks connecting all the events together.
+The festival takes place in towns and villages over 3 weeks each summer, with a series of walks connecting all the events together.

 Leading up to the festival, activities are undertaken in libraries, schools and community spaces and have included writing, drawing, cooking, painting, researching, dancing and acting.